-If each of us prioritizes and digitizes what we can, copies can pass to the future on DVDs or other external backups or uploaded to the Web.
+If each of us prioritizes and digitizes what we can, copies can pass to the future on external backups or uploaded to the Web.
 The more copies distributed, the greater the chance of preservation.

-Please look through the Archives at efforts to preserve parts of history for the future.
-All of the archives are works in process, but some are farther along than others.
+.
+All of the projects are works in process, but some are farther along than others.

 If we can help you in your efforts, we will.
 Contact us

 Check out these links for help and information: